Skip to Content

 Wear Proper Clothing And Safety Gear

-Here is my favorite Arm Guard on Amazon.
+You can find my favorite Arm Guard on Amazon.
 For a durable arm guard with quick buckles for around 10 bucks, you can’t go wrong.
-If you have a hard time finding an arm guard that fits, or just want a custom arm guard, visit my How To Make Your Own Arm Guard article where I walk through step by step how to make one.
+If you have a hard time finding an arm guard that fits, or just want a custom arm guard, visit my How To Make Your Own Arm Guard article where I walk you through steps on how to make one.
+Put on your safe clothing before going to the range to practice. loose clothing can get caught in the bow string.
+Some of the clothing we don’t recommend include:

 • Scarves